-- (III) The applicant shall file with the Commission an affidavit attesting to its compliance with this paragraph regarding notice not less than 15 days before the date of the proposed discontinuance.
+- (A) Include include the information required by paragraphsubparagraphs 2002(d)(I) (XII); - (B) Provide provide details of the proposed discontinuance, including a description of the services affected: - (C) Statestate the specific time period during which customers must select an alternate provider; and: - (D) Notify customers of their option to select another local exchange provider; and that a list of alternate local providers is attached and is available from the Commission: - nNotify customers that if a customer does not select an alternate local provider within the specified time period, the customer's basic local exchange service will be disconnected, the customer will be without dialtone and the customer may not be able to retain his telephone number; and. - (F) State that an alternate provider may refuse service to a customer if that customer owes an outstanding balance for jurisdictional services. - (III) The applicant shall file with the Commission an affidavit attesting to its compliance with this paragraph regarding notice not less than 15 days before the date of the proposed discontinuance.
 The affidavit shall state the date on which notice was completed and the method used to give notice.
-A copy of each notice given shall accompany the affidavit. - (f) Discontinuance when no customers are affected.
-If no customers are affected by the proposed discontinuance, the provider is not required to file an application.
-However, at least 30 days prior to the proposed date of discontinuance, the provider shall file with the Commission a written notification of discontinuance and an affidavit in the prescribed Commission format attesting that no customers will be affected. - (g) Discontinuance of regulated emerging competitive telecommunications (Part III) service(s).
+A copy of eachthe notice given shall accompany the affidavit. - (f) Discontinuance when no customers are affected.
+If no customers are affected by the proposed discontinuance, the provider of telecommunications service is not required to file an application.
+However, at least 30 days prior to the proposed date of discontinuance, the provider of telecommunications service shall file with the Commission a written notification of discontinuance and an affidavit in the prescribed Commission format attesting that no customers will be affected. - (g) Discontinuance of regulated emerging competitive telecommunications (Part III) service(s).
 If the provider is discontinuing regulated emerging competitive telecommunications service(s), the provider is not required to file an application.
-However, at least 30 days prior to the proposed date of discontinuance, the provider shall file with the Commission a written notification of discontinuance of the specific service(s) to be discontinued and an affidavit in the prescribed Commission format attesting that its customers were notified of the planned discontinuance. - (h) Amendment of tariff or price list.
-If the proposed discontinuance requires an amendment of the provider's tariff or price list, nothing in this rule shall be construed as a waiver or variance from statute or Commission rules regarding the provider's obligation to file an appropriate advice letter or transmittal letter.
+However, at least 30 days prior to the proposed date of discontinuance, the provider shall file with the Commission a written notification of discontinuance of the specific service(s) to be discontinued and an affidavit in the prescribed-Commission format attesting that its customers were notified of the planned discontinuance. - (hg) Amendment of tariff or price list.
+If the proposed discontinuance requires an amendment of the provider's tariff-or price list, nothing in this rule shall be construed as a waiver or variance from statute or Commission rules regarding the provider's obligation to file an appropriate advice letter-or transmittal letter.

-2109.
+210910.
 Application to Transfer or Encumber.

-To request authority to execute a transfer or encumbrance, the transferor and the transferee or lender for an encumbrance shall file a joint application with the Commission not less than 45 days prior to the effective date of the proposed transfer or encumbrance.
-If the transferee does not hold a Commission-issued CPCN and/or LOR, the transferee shall provide the Commission with the information required pursuant to rule 2103, and must receive an appropriate Commission grant of authority to assume the transferor's CPCN and/or LOR.
+To request authority to execute a transfer or encumbrance of a CPCN or LOR, the transferor and the transferee or lender for an encumbrance shall file a joint application with the Commission not less than 45 days prior to the effective date of the proposed transfer or encumbrance.
+If the transferee does not hold a Commission- issued CPCN and/or LOR, the transferee shall provide the Commission with the information required pursuant to rule 2103, and must receive an appropriate Commission grant of authority to assume the transferor's CPCN and/or LOR.
 The joint applicants may submit the required information by filing either a pleading or a completed application form provided by the Commission on its website.